SunShineOneX/Space-Battle/README.md

 -Destroy all 6 enemy ships to win!

-## Technologies used
-Javascript

-## How to play
-Simply head to https://sunshineonex.github.io/Space-Battle/ and the game will automatically started upon page load.
-Destroy all 6 enemy ships to win!

 ## Challenges
 -Getting the players and enemies ships health points to depreciate after every battle as well as retaining those reduced values from battle to battle.
 -Getting the game to actually end.